Rui'an

 Rui'an was recognized as the fourteenth development zone by the state department in 1987.
-Rui'an is also one of the top 100 cities for economic growth in China, and the people in Ruian are comparatively prosperous.
-There are 32 towns and villages under the administration of Rui'an city.
+Rui'an is also one of the top 100 cities for economic growth in China, and this is a best tourist place in China and the people in Rui'an are comparatively prosperous.
+There are 49 towns and villages under the administration of Rui'an city.
 In 1988, Ruian was listed by the State Council as one of the first counties and cities opening to the outside world, as well as one of the trial counties and cities for comprehensive economic reforms.